In this article, you can find a simple summary of the poem The Dream of The Rood. We will also discuss its themes and details about its author.

 This piece of dream narrative is the most famous single poem in Old English.
 The reason for its popularity stems from the fact that it has many layers.
 Readers can interpret it in different ways depending on how a reader gets to it.
 Scholars praise this poem for being able to cross over between different genres.
 But, some people also criticize it for being too ambiguous.

 The poem is likely to have been written in Yorkshire.
 Which was one of the main centers of Anglo-Saxon Christianity in the early Middle Ages.
 It has been passed down from manuscript to manuscript with some changes.
-The scholars have been able to make suggestions about possible perpetrators.
+Scholars have been able to make suggestions about possible perpetrators.
 We have the two most disputed names for probable authorship.
 And that are the Anglo-Saxon Christian poets: Cynewulf, and Caedmon.

 Another post you might like: Think and Grow Rich Review